 Property owners are responsible for maintaining a safe environment.
 They need to make sure walkways are clear, hand railings are sturdy, and there’s lighting for you to see where you’re walking.

-When a property owner doesn’t maintain their property and someone gets hurt, that owner can potentially be found at fault in a Kentucky courtroom.
-This fact is only true if the visitor was allowed to be on the property, however.
-Trespassers usually don’t have the same claim to a premises liability case because they weren’t supposed to be on the property at all.
+When they don’t maintain their property and someone gets hurt, the property owner is probably the one at fault.
+But this only goes if that person was allowed to be on the property.
+Trespassers usually don’t have the same claim because they weren’t supposed to be on the property at all.

 Some common premises liability cases include:

 - Poor Maintenance.

 These kinds of accidents can happen suddenly and can be shocking and traumatic.
 But you can take measures to get justice.
 Before filing your claim, you may want to know more about how Kentucky premises liability law works.